testsigmahq/testsigma-docs/src/pages/docs/contributing/open-source-dev-environment-setup/windows-and-intelliJ-ue.md

 ![Ui Component as Service](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/uicomponent.png)

 **Setting up Server Component as a service:**
-- Go to **Run → Edit Configurations**
+- Go to **Run → Edit Configurations**.
-- Select + Icon in the **Run/Debug Configurations** window
+- Select + Icon in the **Run/Debug Configurations** window.
-- Select Sprint Boot as the configuration type
+- Select Sprint Boot as the configuration type.
 - Enter the name as **Server**.
-- Select Java 11 as the JDK version and **testsigma-agent** as the classpath
+- Select Java 11 as the JDK version and **testsigma-agent** as the classpath.
 - Enter **com.testsigma.agent.TestsigmaWebApplication** as the class to be compiled.
 - If the Environment Variables field is not visible, Click the **Modify option** and select **Environment Variables**.
     - Enter the below values for **Environment Variables**